 The evaporator coils help to capture heat from the inside of your home while the condenser coils, on the other hand, release the heat that has been captured into the air around the outdoor unit of the air conditioner.

 The process of heat transfer definitely would not go on smoothly with dirty coils.

-- An increased consumption of energy : in a bid to constantly produce at its maximum, there would be an increase in the consumption of energy.
+In a bid to constantly produce at its maximum, there would be an increase in the consumption of energy.

-How To Clean AC Coils In The House
+How to Clean AC Coils In The House

 To start you would need to get entry into the unit.
 The access panel can be removed to expose the coils.